astro-turing/Diagenetic_model_LHeureux_2018/lit/index.md

 - [Python interface](./python-interface.html)

 # Main
 The `COMMON` blocks in fortran create a kind of global variables.
 Here they're used to store the free parameters of the model.
 The array `P(35)` is used to store all input parameters and are used throughout.
+I added some variables that handle output to HDF5.

 ``` {.fortran #main-declare-variables}
 REAL*8 pho(0:1000),cao(0:1000),coo(0:1000),ARAo(0:1000),CALo(0:1000),ph(0:1000)